 Teach Starter Top Tip:

-Keep in mind that when new students arrive you will need to ‘slot’ their file in amongst the rest of your class files.
+Keep in mind that when new students arrive, you will need to “slot” their file in among the rest of your class files.
 Set up a filing system that makes it easy to manage a rejuggle of alphabetical order!

 ELECTRONIC

-Don’t forget all of your computer files too!
-Take a little bit of time to set up the folder structure you need for storing your electronic files throughout the year.
-Doing this during the summer break means that when school returns, and with it the frantic mania of the first few weeks, you won’t end up with a single folder or desktop full of files that never make it into their proper electronic home!
+Don’t forget all of your computer files, too!
+Take a little time to set up the folder structure you need to store your electronic files throughout the year.
+Doing this during summer break means that when school returns, and with it the frantic mania of the first few weeks, you won’t end up with a single folder or desktop full of files that never make it into their proper electronic home!

 (8) Get Your Tech On

-You may be setting up tech-based communication and learning experiences using platforms such as:
+You might be setting up tech-based communication and learning experiences using platforms such as:

 - The Seesaw app